 - The package will uninstall within a few minutes.

 A user can be authenticated to various Glance services, either on the web or via the clients using a Login Key.

-G4S generates a LoginKey using the API Key provisioned in the customer Org Custom Settings, the PartnerUserId (from the specified Salesforce User field) and the GroupId of the default admin user.
+Glance for Salesforce generates a LoginKey using the API Key provisioned in the customer Org Custom Settings, the PartnerUserId (from the specified Salesforce User field) and the GroupId of the default admin user.

-G4S then passes the LoginKey, PartnerId, PartnerUserId to Glance.
+Glance for Salesforce then passes the LoginKey, PartnerId, PartnerUserId to Glance.

-For web agents these are passed on the Cobrowse join URL (See “Single sign-on” under “Joining a Session Through CRM Integration” in the Cobrowse section).
+For web agents these are passed on the Cobrowse join URL.
+See the Single Sign-On section under Joining a Session Through CRM Integration in the Glance Cobrowse Setup Guide.

 For Panorama agents, the LoginKey and other parameters are passed to the client on the glancepanorama://… protocol URL.

-|1||Browser requests object (Lead, Contact, Case) from SFDC||SF serves page layout with embedded G4S VF page|
+- The agent browser requests object (Lead, Contact, Case) from Salesforce.
+The Salesforce serves a page layout with an embedded Glance for Salesforce Visualforce page.

-|4||Protocol handler exe launches Glance Panorama if not runnng, then transmits protocol URL (via ServiceModel/named pipes).
+- The protocol handler .exe file launches Glance Panorama (if not running), then transmits protocol URL (via ServiceModel/named pipes).

 - Web Services uses PartnerId to retrieve secret APIKey, and validates LoginKey.
-Maps PartnerUserId to a Glance user and validates access and privileges.
-Returns validation, privileges and settings and for actions that start a session return a server and server key.
+Then maps the PartnerUserId to a Glance user, and validates access and privileges.
+The web service returns validation, privileges and settings and for actions that start a session return a server and server key.